zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

    ```

-That's it!
-Try it out.
+We are done.
+Try it out!

-## Disaster recovery plan
+## Disaster recovery

 If you are stuck, consult this repository:
 https://github.com/jaspervdj/haskell-beginners-projects/tree/master/memegen